Character Search

 • Bethany visited the German embassy in Iron Man #143.

 • Whiplash was actually after Vic Martinelli because of some trouble he's had with organized crime in the past.
-He briefly worked at Williams Innovation before it was taken over by the Maggia in Marvel Premiere #55.
+He briefly worked at Williams Innovation before it was taken over by the Maggia as shown in Marvel Premiere #55.

-Cross-over: N/A
+Crossover: N/A

-Continuity Implant?
+Continuity Insert?
 N

 Inbound References (6): show